petecs/CherwellSummer2020/README.md

 ## Technical Discussion

-See the [TECHNICAL DISCUSSION](TECHNICAL_DISCUSSION.md) for more details on the design and implementation of this
+See the [TECHNICAL DISCUSSION](TECHNICAL_DISCUSSION.md) for more details on the design and implementation of this project.

 ## Credits